TrevorSlobodnickSCC/HeraldsHelmets/README.md

 - Fixed an issue with the button on the home page where it would overlap the images, did this by putting it inside of a div

+*5:00pm*

+- Published the project to azure

+- After looking through each page (on azure), I noticed that the Helmets page gives an error rather than displaying the products, currently trying to figure out how to debug this

+- I also noticed the dev tools mentioned that the font file couldnt be found, this was due to an incorrect path, which has now been fixed